 Both banks and credit bureaus can make mistakes when compiling reports.
 That is why you should double-check your credit report for accuracy.
 In case you find any inconsistencies, contact your creditor immediately and ask them to correct the mistakes.
 If they don’t, contact the reporting agency and file a dispute with them.
 Make sure you file your complaint with the company that gives you the report.
 The agencies often allow clients to explain their problems, especially when there is a matter of contention.
 You have to be careful with your dispute because negative information on your credit can stay there for 7 years.

 The process of applying for a mortgage can overwhelm you, especially if it's your first time.
 You may be tempted to reveal too much information or share documents that the lender doesn’t need in a bid to impress them.
 However, it's better to stick to what the lender requires and supply the documents that the lender needs only.
 Different lenders will ask for different documents, depending on the type of loan you want, your financial status, and your credit rating.
-Certified Mortgage Brokers can help you analyze the necessary documents for the type of mortgage you want to ensure the lender gets them as soon as possible.
-In case a lender wants extra documents, they will go through your broker, who will then ask you.
+Certified Mortgage Brokers can help you analyze the necessary documents for the type of mortgage you want, including bad credit mortgage, to ensure the lender gets them as soon as possible.
+In case a lender wants extra documents, they will go through your bad credit mortgage broker, who will then ask you.

 You must always protect all your documents because you will need them in the future, and they contain private information that shouldn’t fall into the wrong hands.
 Never give a mortgage lender original copies of whatever they ask for.
 Instead, make several copies of the forms for backup and keep the originals.